What to Know About Automated Forklifts

 There are a lot of benefits of this emerging technology.
 There are also a few concerns.
 Here are some of the advantages of automated forklifts:

-- Less Jobsite Risk.
-Since there will be fewer humans driving forklifts warehouses will become safer places to work.
+Since there will be fewer humans driving forklifts, warehouses will become safer places to work.
 There’s no need for workers to worry about hurting their necks or backs through forklift mishaps like collisions and tip-overs.
-Warehouse workers will no longer need to risk injuring their backs by bending down to move or lift pallets and other items by hand.
 Automated forklifts will do the heavy work.

-- Productivity.
-Unlike human operators, automated forklifts won’t get tired or need coffee breaks.
-They won’t call in sick or take vacations, and they’re never late for work.
+Unlike human operators, autonomous forklifts won’t get tired or need coffee breaks.
 They can also work around the clock, which will increase productivity without overtime or shift differential pay.

 Some Downsides of Automated Forklifts